Morasiu/RockPaperScissorsWithAI/README.md

 # RockPaperScissorsWithAI
 Rock, Paper Scissors game with AI.
-Created as project for studies.
-I was responsible for creating graphical user interface.
+Created as project for WSEI.